Most of the materials are in PostScript so that they may be downloaded

 The best way to see how to use the materials here is to start reading

 the Instructor's Guide, using Ghostview.
 It will tell you what the

 course is about, how to assemble a coursepack, how to plan the course,

 and how to learn the accompanying pedagogy.
 The part of the Guide that

 discusses creation of a coursepack is reproduced here.

 There are two ways to create your coursepack.
 The easiest is to download

-The second way to construct a coursepack is first to download all the course materials, then read through all the activities and decide which ones you want to use and in what order.
-Make a master copy of the activities in order, number the pages, and duplicate copies as before.
+The second way to construct a coursepack is to create your syllabus and then re-order the materials in the order you plan to use them, possibly regrouping units as well.
+Unless you are certain you don't want to use a given worksheet, it's safest to include it in the coursepack at the end of the appropriate unit.
+You may choose to add new worksheets of your own design, and will certainly also add your own course information sheet.
 The advantages of the second method are that you are forced to go through all the materials before the semester starts, that you will probably better internalize a sense of direction for the semester's curriculum, and that you will fee less bound to stick to someone else's ordering and topic selection.
-The disadvantages are that you have to renumber the pages, that you have to make a new table of contents, and that you might make errors in judgment about what to do in what order that will haunt you later.
-If you have previous experience with this sort of course, I recommend the second method; if not you should probably stick to the first method.
+The disadvantages are that you have to renumber the pages and that you have to make a new table of contents.
+You'll find that the first sample syllabus at the end of the activity notes is compatible with the idea of using the activities set as is, while the last has regrouped things enough that you'd probably want to reflect that in the coursepack.